 The natural greenhouse effect keeps the earth’s temperature at a level that makes it possible for living things to survive on this planet.
 This is summarized in the diagram below:

-Horizontal heat transfers – horizontal movement of air across the globe.
-This is done through (winds) jet stream, hurricanes, depressions(80%) and ocean currents (20%).
+Horizontal heat transfers – the horizontal movement of air across the globe.
+This is done through (winds) jet streams, hurricanes, depressions(80%) and ocean currents (20%).